S. 891 (119th)Bill Overview

 Likely burdened

-• StatesNew reporting, survey, and verification requirements will increase administrative burden for States, plans, and provide…
+• StatesNew reporting and verification duties will increase administrative costs for States, providers, and plans.

 03 · Why people split